mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 ---
   title: Moni Doesn't Grow on Trees
-  description: We played through of one of my favorite Minecraft modpacks (so far).
+  description: We played through one of my favorite Minecraft modpacks (so far).
   date: 2025-06-24
   tags:
     - Minecraft